 BA (Hon), FCA, FCPA, GAICD

 Ian was appointed as a Director of Mission Australia on 1 February 2016.
-He is Chair of Stadium Australia Club and a Non-Executive Director of Perpetual Limited, Queensland Trustees Pty Limited, Venues NSW, Suncorp Group Limited, Suncorp Insurance Holdings Limited, Suncorp Life & Superannuation Limited, Suncorp-Metway Limited and a board member of several not-for- proﬁt organisations including Chris O’Brien Lifehouse and Quiz Worx.
+He is Chair of Stadium Australia Club, Mission Australia Housing (Victoria) and a Non-Executive Director of Perpetual Limited, Queensland Trustees Pty Limited, Venues NSW, Suncorp Group Limited, Suncorp Insurance Holdings Limited, Suncorp Life & Superannuation Limited, Suncorp-Metway Limited, Mission Australia Housing and a board member of several not-for- proﬁt organisations including Chris O’Brien Lifehouse and Quiz Worx.
 Previously, he was a Partner of Pricewaterhouse Coopers for 26 years and has held a range of senior management positions, including lead partner for several major ﬁnancial institutions.
-Based in Sydney, Ian is Chair of the Board Audit and Risk Committee, and a member of the Housing Committee and the Service Impact Committee.
+Based in Sydney, Ian is Chair of the Board Audit and Risk Committee, and a member of the Service Impact Committee.

 MBA MPA BA MAICD

 Simon was appointed as a Director of Mission Australia on 22 February 2017.
 He is a Partner and Managing Director of The Boston Consulting Group and an Independent Director of City to City Australia.
+Based in Sydney, Simon is Chairman of Mission Australia Housing.
 He is also a Council Member of Trinity Grammar School.
 He previously worked with the Commonwealth Government as First Assistant Secretary at the Department of Prime Minister and Cabinet and with the New South Wales Government including as Deputy Director-General of the Department of Water and Energy, Senior Adviser to the Premier, and Chief of Staff to the Treasurer.
 Prior to his time in Government, Simon worked with the Social Issues Committee of the Anglican Diocese of Sydney.
-Based in Sydney, Simon is a member of the Housing Committee.

 Debra was appointed as a Director of Mission Australia on 22 February 2017.
 She is currently Member and former Chair of the Monash University Resources Advisory Board, a Non-Executive Director of MegaRail Pty Ltd, a member of the PNG Government Lae Technical Training Centre of Excellence Task Force, Victorian Government Resources Roundtable and Council of Scotch College, Melbourne.
 Debra has previously served as a senior executive for over 25 years in Newcrest Mining, Rinker, CSR and Coles Myer, across industries including building & construction, retail, property, mining, ﬁnancial services, agriculture and manufacturing.
 Based in Melbourne, Debra is Chair of the Nomination, Remuneration and Succession Committee and a member of the Service Impact Committee.